Intentify

 Defining the Problem

 Impulse shopping is often characterised by the inability to resist the urge to purchase goods and services.
-These impulsive purchases can often lead to problems like financial strain, increased clutter, feelings of guilt post-purchase, and relationship issues due to irresponsible spending.

 Research Objective